Selling A Storm Damage House In Texas banner Texas

 What should you look for in a sales contract?

-When reviewing sales contracts, both buyers and sellers should check specific elements to protect their interests.
+Buyers and sellers should check specific elements to protect their interests when reviewing sales contracts.
 Key components include:

-- Accurate Property Description: Make sure the contract reflects the true condition of the property.
+• Accurate Property Description: Make sure the contract reflects the property’s true condition.

 Reviewing these contract details carefully can help avoid disputes and misunderstandings.